Cubix1729/logicalpy/docs/usage/hilbert-style-proof-system.md

 The default axiom system used is Jan Łukasiewicz's third axiom system, called later P$_2$ by Alonzo Church, who popularised it.

-The axiom schemata are the following:
+The axiom schemata are the following (indicated with Greek letters to differentiate them from simple formulae):

  - A1: $\phi \to (\psi \to \phi)$